Singapore city's sunset view with a beautiful river in front.

 Dining Experiences at the Singapore Flyer

 And the Singapore Flyer isn’t just about the ride.
-The Flyer offers an array of dining experiences from the opulent sky dining in the capsules to great restaurants at the base.
+It offers an array of dining experiences from the opulent sky dining in the capsules to great restaurants at the base.

 • A gourmet meal served via Singapore Flyer Sky Dining is one of the finest dining experiences in the city featuring stunning skyline views.